28 Sights in Chiba, Japan (with Map and Images)

 千葉市文化センター

-Chiba City Cultural Center (Chiba City Cultural Center) is a cultural center (general cultural facility) located on the middle floor of Chiba Chuo Twin Building No. 2 in Chuo-ku, Chiba City, Chiba Prefecture.
+Chiba City Cultural Center (Chiba City Cultural Center) is a cultural center (comprehensive cultural facility) located on the middle floor of Chiba Chuo Twin Building No. 2 in Chuo-ku, Chiba City, Chiba Prefecture.

 Wikipedia: 千葉市文化センター (JA)